aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 .. rubric:: Quadratic coefficient modification procedures

-The procedures and functions of the ``GMP::QuadraticCoefficient`` namespace are listed in :numref:`table:gmp.quadratic` and take care of the modification of coefficients of quadratic rows in the matrix other than the objective of a generated mathematical program instance.
+The procedures and functions of the ``GMP::QuadraticCoefficient`` namespace are listed in :ref:`this table <table:gmp.quadratic>` and take care of the modification of coefficients of quadratic rows in the matrix other than the objective of a generated mathematical program instance.